The Food Standards Agency will be what is known as the ‘Controller’ of the personal data provided to us.

 All the personal data we process is located on servers within the European Union.
 Our cloud based services have been procured through the government framework agreements and these services have been assessed against the national cyber security centre cloud security principles.

 No third parties have access to your personal data unless the law allows them to do so.
 In line with this commitment your information may be shared with DEFRA the wine policy lead.
 The Food Standards Agency will sometimes share data with other government departments, public bodies, and organisations which perform public functions to assist them in the performance of their statutory duties or when it is in the public interest.
+We may also share the data as part of risk evaluation and analysis with public bodies or other organisations, such as Trading Standards and Port Health Authorities, for the same reasons.

 In addition, we use or work with contractors and other third-party service providers, such as IT service providers, who will process your personal data on our behalf.
 These third parties are our data processors and can only process your personal data on our instruction or with our agreement for a specified purpose to enable us to maintain, improve and provide our services in order to fulfil our public task.